visual-narratives/Visual-Narratives/index.md

 <h3> Why is Visual Procedure Telling important?</h3><hr>

-<h3> The various domains in our dataset along with their Topic Visualizations</h3>
+<h3> The various domains in our dataset along with their topic visualizations</h3>
 1. <a href="lda_recipes_20.html">Recipes</a><br/>
 2. <a href="lda_crafts_20.html">Arts and Crafts</a><br/>
 3. <a href="lda_fitness_20.html">Fitness</a><br/>